CLAUDE MONET HOUSE AND GARDENS - GIVERNY

 Picturesque Giverny

-“It is only a matter of pleasure, a delight for the eyes, and also of a purpose of motif to paint” wrote Claude Monet to the prefect of Eure about his gardens in Giverny where the master expressed in the earth and on the canvas his incomparable talent for the picturesque.
+‘It is only a matter of pleasure for the eyes, and also a motive for painting’ wrote Claude Monet to the Prefect of the Eure about his gardens at Giverny, where the master expressed his unrivalled talent for the picturesque in the earth and on canvas.

-The Giverny gardens are made up of two areas, the Clos Normand and the water garden.
+The gardens at Giverny consist of two areas, the Clos Normand and the Jardin d’Eau.

 The Clos Normand borders the house with its pink facade covered in Virginia creeper.
 The work undertaken by Claude Monet to make the Clos Normand a “painting made directly from nature” lasted several years after his arrival in Giverny in 1883.
 From a formal point of view, the organization of the Clos Normand recalls the layout of a regular garden with its central path and its perpendicular side paths, the whole providing a set of more or less open perspectives.
 The decor breaks the rigour of the plan: metal arches are installed in place of the pre-existing cypress trees; nasturtiums, roses, daffodils, tulips, irises, oriental poppies and peonies, climbing roses, clematis, phlox, delphiniums, daisies, bellflowers, daylilies, marigolds, sunflowers, by the thousand constitute a polychrome palette that develops over an area of one hectare.
 Claude Monet leaves nothing to chance, choosing each element himself.
 He is passionate about horticulture and never ceases to document himself by subscribing to specialized journals.
 Accompanied by his friend Gustave Caillebotte, painter and patron, he visits horticultural exhibitions, he talks with the great nurserymen of the late 19th century, he even tries his hand at hybridization.